Acekicker277/printf/README.md

 As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions)

 The main files will include your main header file (holberton.h): #include holberton.h
 # Team Tasks 🗒️
+### 0. I'm not going anywhere.
+You can print that wherever you want to.
+I'm here and I'm
+ a Spur for life
+`Write a function that produces output according to a format.`
                                                                                                                       I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I Spur for life
-Write a function that produces output according to a format.

 ### 1. Education is when you read the fine print.
 Experience is what you get if you don't                                                                                  Handle the following conversion specifiers: